sdegutis/immaculatalibrary.com/site/data/articles/2025-05-10-do-not-be-afraid.md

 "Count it as a good thing and rejoice when bad things happen to you."
 (James 1:2)

-"When bad people persecute you and lie about you whenever you do good, rejoice and leap for joy!"
+"When bad people do wrong against you and lie about you whenever you do good, rejoice and leap for joy!
+Because your reward is *great* in heaven!"
 (Jesus in Luke 6:23)

 "Do not be surprised when bad things happen to you, just like they happen to every Christian."
 (1 Peter 4:12)